brson/wasm-opt-rs/notes.md

 - "How can we guarantee the default value the Rust struct is the same as the C++ struct?"
 - "How can we detect if the field of a redefined C++ struct is added or removed?"
-- "How can we guarantee we guarantee that our `Pass` enum variants include all C++ pass name strings?"
+- "How can we guarantee that our `Pass` enum variants include all C++ pass name strings?"
 - "How can we guarantee that our redefined C++ enum variants have the same numerical values as C++?"
 - "How can we test that our Rust APIs behave the same as the real `wasm-opt` CLI?"

 And for each of these types of questions we figured out how to write a test case.
 Here are a few examples:

 ### Checking that Rust enum variants match a set of C++ strings